Róbert Cey-Bert: Far East

 The above means that Cey-Bert was elected Secretary General of the World Gastronomic Council in Bangkok in 1984 and President of the World Gastronomic Council in Mexico City in 1996.

 In addition to his gastronomic activities, he was also involved in research on Hungarian prehistory and religious history.

 He continued his research on Hungarian prehistory in China, Uyguria, Tibet and Inner Mongolia.

 He studied religious history as a Shinto monk in Japan and as a Buddhist monk in Thailand.
 In addition to Japan and Thailand, he has conducted research on religious history among the Animist hill tribes of Laos and in Myanmar (until 1989 Burma).

 Karen ambassador

 Cey-Bert, in his research into the history of religion, learned about the persecuted Karen people, who have been fighting the Myanmar (Burmese) government since 1949 to achieve Karen self-determination.
+After that, Cey-Bert actively participated in the armed struggle to defend the Karen people.
 In 1992, the Karen interim government appointed Cey-Bert as its international ambassador, and after considerable diplomatic effort, he succeeded in getting the Karen admitted to the Unrepresented Nations and Peoples Organization (UNPO).
 Every year, Cey-Bert spends several months with the Karen, where he is still held in high esteem.